Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool syncs files between local machine and remote SLURM cluster using rsync.
-It distinguishes between two usage modes (mount point vs explicit paths) and is unique among sibling tools that focus on job/workflow management.
+The description clearly states the tool syncs files between a local machine and a remote SLURM cluster using rsync.
+It specifies the two modes (mount vs explicit paths) and distinguishes the tool from its siblings, none of which handle file synchronization.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.